 - sensory and/or physical needs.

 There is often an overlap between disability and special educational needs.
-Therefore, a child can be defined as having special educational needs (SEN) or having special educational needs and disabilities (SEND).
+Therefore, a child can be defined as being disabled, having a special educational need (SEN) or having both a special educational need and a disability (SEND).

 The Equality Act (2010) defines disability as

 a physical or mental impairment and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.